-Thompson Seattle, Washington
+Thompson Hotel in Seattle, Washington

-, January 4, 2018
+Will Ross, January 4, 2018

 Few pieces of real estate compare in weighty provenance to the parcel of land surrounding the public market that borders Pike Street in Seattle.
 As well as being graced with brilliant waterfront, the few blocks surrounding the ancient market act as the pinhead to a set of roads that strike into the city center, a landmark for the Pacific Northwest.